timsolov/ms-users/app/usecase/retry_confirm/README.md

 # Retry to send confirmation email for new user

-This usecase is usefull when user wants to resend confirmation email on registration process.
+This usecase is useful when user wants to resend confirmation email on registration process.

 ## TODO
 - Rate limit for new requests